 - System instructions — A carefully designed prompt that establishes the AI's role as an AI governance advisor, defines its knowledge boundaries, and sets response guidelines.

-- Organizational context — If the user has set up an organization profile, this context is injected into the prompt so responses are tailored to the user's specific situation.
+- Organizational context — If the user has set up an organization profile (industry, size, maturity level, regulatory environment, PM methodology, headquarters, operating regions), this context is injected into the prompt so responses are tailored to the user's specific situation.

-- Project context — If the user is working within a specific project, the project's details further refine the guidance.
+- Project context — If the user is working within a specific project, the project's details (AI system type, deployment stage, risk level, data scope) further refine the AI's guidance.

 - Conversation history — The current conversation thread is included so the AI can maintain continuity within a session.